Learn-Build-Teach/deals-for-devs/README.md

 If this is your first db, you'll be prompted to create an API key and `Select a platform`.
 Make sure to copy your API key.
 You can then skip the platform section.

+You'll be asked how you want to connect.
+Choose `Typescript` and `Xata SDK`.

 Open your database settings and copy the `PostgreSQL endpoint` property.
 You'll need to replace `<YOUR_API_KEY>` with a new API key.
 If you haven't already done so, you can create your API key in your `Account Settings` which can be found in the dropdown menu on your profile icon in the top right corner of the dashboard.
 Your endpoint will look like this.

 `postgresql://l5kbra:<YOUR_API_KEY>@us-east-1.sql.xata.sh/<DB_NAME>:main?sslmode=require`